nickstanley574/nickstanley574.github.io/_posts/2023-05-01-dont-trust-your-clipboard.md

 asset: "/assets/posts/dont-trust-your-clipboard"
 ---

 At first glance, copying and pasting code from the internet appears innocuous and is a daily practice.
-It's common to copy code from various online sources such as tutorials, Stack Overflow posts, READMEs, gists, blogs, and the like.
-Just as hackers exploit our desensitization to opening emails and clicking on links, programmers can also become accustomed to the potential risks of copying and pasting code into their terminals, which can also lead to severe consequences.
+It's common to copy code from various online sources everyday without a second thought, however, just as hackers exploit our desensitization to opening emails and clicking on links, programmers can also become accustomed to the potential risks of copying and pasting code into their terminals.

-This post highlights the importance of being cautious when copying and pasting text from the internet, and the content below is no exception.
-While I cannot prevent you from copying the code yourself, I urge you to proceed with caution, as there may be risks involved.
-Later on, we will delve into the reasons why I felt the need to include this disclaimer.
+Before warned, this post highlights the importance of being cautious when copying and pasting text from the internet, and the content below is no exception.
+While I cannot prevent you from copying the code yourself, I urge you to proceed with caution.

 One of my favorite examples of why you should exercise caution when running copy and paste commands from websites is the git gist authored by `frankbi`.